 Parameterized Circuits and Job Context

 Circuits in Cirq can have quantum gates that are “parameterized”.
 For example, a gate may represent a rotation of a qubit about the Z axis of the bloch sphere by an angle theta.
-For parameterized circuit this angle theta is just specified by a variable, say “my-theta”.
-In order to run such a circuit you will need to be able to tell the circuit what value of “my-theta” should be supplied.
-In fact you can create a job for a program with parameterized gates which says run this for multiple parameter values.
-Or each time you create a new job, you can specify new parameter values.
-These parameter values are supplied in a “job context".
+For a parameterized circuit, this angle theta is specified by a variable, such as “my-theta”.
+In order to run such a circuit, you will need to be able to tell the circuit what value of “my-theta” should be supplied.
+To do this, you create a sweep, or run context, that maps “my-theta” to a (list of) specific parameter values.

-Once a job has been scheduled to run on a machine (simulator or quantum computer), the machine returns the results of the program to the Quantum Engine.
+Once a job has been scheduled to run on a quantum processor, the machine returns the results of the program to the Quantum Engine.
 The Quantum Engine stores these results.
-Users can then query for these results (typically one pulls every fraction of a second):
+Users can then query for these results:

 There is only one result for one job, so results can be identified via the identity of the job followed by result: